solidi/hl-mods/workspace/redist/readme.txt

     - chillworks, a rebuild of gasworks by Randy Lundeen and rebuilt and reskinned by AudioCraZ
     - frosty, a rebuild of frenzy by Dario Casali and rebuilt and reskinned by AudioCraZ
     - overflow, a rebuild of undertow by Dario Casali and rebuilt and reskinned by AudioCraZ
+    - frozenwarehouse, an original map for Cold Ice by AudioCraZ
 - Environment
     - Added snow weather effect!
 - Client Support